isle-project/graphmaker/lib/spec/readme_template.md

     > define the style 'branch' to have line color steel blue and node shape ellipse with width twice the height
     ```

-    Now we can
+    Now we can reconfigure the style for multiple nodes in one step.

+    ```
+    > change the node shape in the style 'leaf' to be ellipse
+    ```

-    A node may have more than
+    A node may have more than one style tag.
+All of them apply, and styles later in the list take

-    ATTN
+    precedence.

+    ```
+    > define the style 'special' to have fill color green
+    > add the style 'special' to node A
+    ```

+    Now node A will be a green square.

   + __Data Attributes__

-    We can associate a set of arbitrary data, as key-value pairs,
+    One can associate with a node a set of arbitrary data, specified as key-value pairs.
-    with a node.
-These data can be used by GraphMaker to
+    These data can be used in GraphMaker both to /select/ nodes in a task and also to
+    set values and styles.

     ```
-    ATTN
+    > add nodes A-D
+    > for A and C add data role 'admin'
+    > for B and D add data role 'user'
+    > add an edge from each node with admin role to each node with user role
+    > add constraints that make all nodes with the same role data have the same vertical coordinate
+    > add a constraint that A is below B
     ```

 In addition, one can set any individual styling parameters for the node, such as fill style or line color.